 Simply, like Prince Bassam, they could just stop marrying each other.
-The new king could marry someone not a relative and have healthy children who could ski white snow under blue skies.
+The new king could marry someone not a relative and their healthy children could ski white snow under blue skies.
 What had Prince Bassam told him about Dean Baluyn, a family tree of Lakota Indian and Puritan New England?
 No inbreeding there: Dean Baluyn was just another healthy American.

 Only two records of the Purple project would survive, data files that were safely with Sheraton in the Ozarks and the other in his memory.
 Without either, the biological specimens in Chicago were useless.He would leave the disc to Sheraton, Campbell and its unknown future — to be judged by the only god he knew, time.

 Back at the lab, Garcia gave parting instructions to Liang before leaving on his trip.
 Then he called the palace.
 The Spanish interpreter was astonished to hear Garcia ask for Prince Bassam.